 Another method is to use the steam function in your iron box to straighten the fabric with heat.
-Press the fabric with hot iron in the direction where you want to move the fabric till you get the desired result.
+Press the fabric with a hot iron in the direction where you want to move the fabric until you get the desired result.

 Related posts : How to cut fabric.